When Size Doesn’t Matter (Much): RX Antennas Below 1/12λ

 Additional Considerations

-- Vertical loops provide deep broadside nulls for noise rejection.
+- Vertical loops provide deep broadside nulls that can be steered to suppress a dominant local noise source.

-Key takeaway: Below ~1/12λ, treat the antenna as a field sensor.
-Keep the element electrically small and clean; do filtering and gain shaping in the LNA/preselector; and enforce excellent CMRR with a proper RF reference and a shack-end common-mode choke.
+Key takeaway: Below ~0.1λ, treat the antenna as a field sensor.
+Keep the element electrically small and mechanically simple; put gain and selectivity where it protects the first active device; and enforce strong common‑mode rejection with a clean RF reference/counterpoise plus quality feedline chokes (often at the antenna, and optionally again at the shack).

 The Trap: Forcing Resonance Where It Doesn’t Belong